Bridging Discrete and Backpropagation: Straight-Through and Beyond: Experiments

-\smallsection{Comparisons with More Baseline Methods} Following ~\citet{Fan2022TrainingDD}, we conduct experiments on the setting with a larger batch size (i.e., 200), longer training (i.e., $5\times 10^5$ steps), 32 latent dimensions, and 64 categorical dimensions (details are elaborated in ~\ref{appendix:exp}).
-As in Table~\ref{table:mnist-vae-32x64}, we can observe \ours outperforms all baselines, including two REINFORCE-based methods~\citep{Dong2020DisARMAA, Dong2021CoupledGE}.
+Here, we conduct experiments to discuss the difference between \ours and REINFORCE-style methods.
+First, following ~\citet{Fan2022TrainingDD}, we conduct experiments on the setting with a larger batch size (i.e., 200), longer training (i.e., $5\times 10^5$ steps), 32 latent dimensions, and 64 categorical dimensions (details are elaborated in Appendix~\ref{appendix:exp}).
+As in Table~\ref{table:mnist-vae-32x64}, \ours outperforms all baselines, including two REINFORCE-based methods~\citep{Dong2020DisARMAA, Dong2021CoupledGE}.

-Also, it is worth mentioning that, despite GST-1.0 achieving good performance on most settings of MNIST-VAE, it fails to maintain this performance on polynomial programming and unsupervised parsing, as discussed before.
-This observation verifies our intuition that, due to the lack of understanding of the mechanism of ST, different applications have different preferences on its configurations.
-At the same time, ReinMax achieves consistent performance over all baselines in all settings, which further illustrates the benefits of our analyses.
+We further conduct experiments to compare with the state of the art.
+Specifically we apply ReinMax to Bernoulli VAEs on MNIST, Fashion-MNIST~\citep{Xiao2017FashionMNISTAN}, and Omniglot\citep{Lake2015HumanlevelCL}, adhering closely to the experimental settings of \citet{shi2022gradient}, including pre-processing, model architecture, batch size, and training epochs.
+As in Tables~\ref{table:rodeo} and Figure~\ref{fig:vae-rodeo}, ReinMax consistently outperforms RODEO across all settings.
+To better understand the difference between RODEO and ReinMax, we conduct more experiments on polynomial programming (as elaborated in Appendix~\ref{appendix:rodeo}).

+Overall, ReinMax achieves better performance in more challenging scenarios, i.e., smaller batch size, more latent variables, or more complicated problems.
+Meanwhile, REINFORCE and RODEO achieve better performance on simpler problem settings, i.e., larger batch size, fewer latent variables, or simpler problems.
+This observation matches our intuition: \begin{itemize}[leftmargin=*] \item REIFORCE-style algorithms excel as they provide unbiased gradient estimation but may fall short in complex scenarios, since they only utilize the zero-order information (i.e., a scalar $f(\mD)$).

+\item ReinMax, using more information (i.e., a vector $\frac{\partial f(\mD)}{\partial \mD}$), handles challenging scenarios better.
+Meanwhile, as a consequence of its estimation bias, ReinMax leads to slower convergence in some simple scenarios. \end{itemize}